 Isolation Policy and Protocol

-If a student exhibits symptoms of COVID-19 or any infectious illness during the school day, they will immediately leave their classroom and will be escorted (or report) to the designated isolation room in the Nurse's Office where they will be assessed.
+If a student exhibits symptoms of COVID-19 or any infectious illness during the school day, they should immediately leave their classroom and report to the designated isolation room in the Nurse's Office where they will be assessed.
 Students must be picked up within 30 minutes if exhibiting symptoms of infectious illness.
 Please have a designated safe alternate pick up plan in place in case of delay due to parent work schedule or travel.